MK-IT/gatsby-theme-password-protect/README.md

 Overwrite the existing password-persistance utilities by replacing this component with your own implementation.
 The names of the exported functions should remain the same because these are being called from within other theme components.

+### Robot-friendly URL-encoded query parameter

+The password-prompt page can be skipped if the password is provided through a URL-encoded query parameter.

+The query parameter name is `secret`.
+An example of valid URL with encoded password might be `http://localhost:8000/?secret=sUp3rS3cR3t`.

+Note that every URL will need this query parameter appended in order to pass the password challenge.

 ## How it works

 The theme overrides `wrapRootElement()` for both [`gatsby-browser.js`](https://www.gatsbyjs.org/docs/browser-apis/#wrapRootElement) and [`gatsby-ssr.js`](https://www.gatsbyjs.org/docs/ssr-apis/#wrapRootElement).

-At the start of `wrapRootElement()` the theme tries to read the value of a cookie with name `gatsby-theme-password-protect`.
+At the start of `wrapRootElement()` the theme tries to read the secret value from the URL param `secret` or from a cookie with name `gatsby-theme-password-protect`.

+1. Parse `location.search` params and get the value of `secret` URL parameter
-a) If it matches the predefined password in the theme's config => then allow the user to view the site
+2. If the `secret` URL parameter or the cookie value matches the predefined password => then allow the user to view the app
-b) Else => render the password-prompt page
+3. Else => render the password-prompt page